The

 other things, were advised to adopt democratic principles rooted in

 justice, good governance and strong institutions.
-We have not seen
+We have not seen these

-these in the oil-producing communities or in the country as a whole.
+in the oil-producing communities or in the country as a whole.

 A country's foreign policy practices are generally rooted in

-well-established principles and values – principles and values
+well-established principles and values – principles

-interest.
+and national interest.
 Jerel Rosati tells us that Foreign Policy is the

-intervention, veto power, aid, and lending policies.
+embargoes, military intervention, veto power, aid, and lending policies.

 In the United States, as elsewhere in the world, a number of factors